jina-ai/jina/docs/chapters/flow/index.md

 ## Use Flow API in YAML

-You can also write a Flow in YAML.
-For example,
+You can also write a Flow in YAML:

 ```yaml
 !Flow